 - Top with the rest of the cookie dough, crumbling it as you place it on the top.

 - Bake for about 20-25 minutes or until golden brown.
-Don’t over cook!
+Don’t overcook!

 I recently went to Colorado to visit the family.
-I love to go there to be with my sons, daughter-in-law, and of course my grandchildren.
+I love to go there to be with my son, daughter-in-law, and of course my grandchildren.
 While there, Amy and Dan decided that homemade doughnuts would be a superb treat on Sunday morning.
 Okay!
 Sounds just great to me.
 I decided to help Amy out by making the chocolate cake doughnuts while she put together the raised ones.
 Hmm.
 Notice that I said I decided to help Amy out?
 Well, just what you would think.
 Everyone wants the donuts, even suggests making them, and then where are they when the time comes to make them?
 That’s okay Dan.
 We appreciate all the cooking you do.

 Back to the doughnuts.
 Pretty good.
 I’ve gotta say that I had wished I did not glaze them as they were sweet enough.
 I do think a light glaze with coconut on top would be delicious.
-Maybe next time…after a few weeks of dieting.
+Maybe next time…After a few weeks of dieting.

 Chocolate Cake Doughnuts